 Recent postgraduate research students

-- Pfoser, A. (2017) Nested peripheralisation: the remaking of the East-West border in the Russian-Estonian borderland.
+- Pfoser, A. (2017) Nested Peripherialisation: Remaking the East-West Border in the Estonian-Russian Borderland.
+Special Issue: Recursive Easts, Shifting Peripheries, ed by P. Ballinger.
 East European Politics and Societies 31(1): 26-43.

 - Pfoser, A. (2015) Between Security and Mobility: Negotiating a Hardening Border Regime in the Russian-Estonian Borderland.
 Journal for Ethnic and Migration Studies 41(10): 1684-1702.